setterwars/Obsidian_sync/Networks/Lecture 3 HTTP and FTP protocols.md

 A Web server may use "cookie" for identifying and storing user data.

 Cookie a small text file (server name, serve ID number) pair, to recognize a client by certain a Web server.

+## HTML pages: Background
+Addressable by a unique identifier - a Unified Resources Locator (URL) address
+// TO DO complete from presentation